ildeniz/ildeniz_data_science_portfolio/README.md

 This project is influenced by [Rossman Store Sales competition](https://www.kaggle.com/competitions/rossmann-store-sales) that held in Kaggle and ran from 30th of September to 12th of December, 2015.
 The data set is obtained from [Kaggle](https://www.kaggle.com/competitions/rossmann-store-sales/data)

-* Developed a hybrid model to predict the average sales of the next 60 days.
+* Developed a hybrid model to predict the 1115 Rossmann stores' average daily sales for the next 60 days.
 * Engineered features through given data sets to eliminate trend, seasonality and cycle components to make the time series stationary and the predictions accurate.
+* Root Mean Square Percentage Error: 0.1774

 TODO:
   * Optimize hybrid model of Linear and Extreme Gradient Boosting Regressors using GridsearchCV to reach the best model.